ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Worthington advance._](https://chroniclingamerica.loc.gov/lccn/sn85025620/1880-01-08/ed-1/seq-1)

 #### 1880-01-08 &middot; Worthington, Minn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+der gives these short rules for action in
+case of accidents: or dust in the eyes,
+avoid rubbing dash water into them
+cinders, etc., with the round
+point of a lead pencil. insects
+from the ear by tepid water never put
+a hard instrument into the ear.
+If an
-tery is cut, compress above the
+artery is cut, compress above the
 if a vein is cut, compress below.
 If
 choked, get on all fours and cough.
 Fo light burns, dip the part in cold